yzb2288/kmod-force-remove-bootfb/README.md

 # kmod-force-remove-bootfb
-Force remove bootfb for VFIO GPU Passthrough.
+An Openwrt kmod that force remove bootfb for VFIO GPU Passthrough.
 # Source

 src by Robert Ou ( @rqou ?? )